Anonymous Ravanićanin

-Anonymous Ravanićanin (1393–1398) was a writer of the Synaxarian Life of the Holy Prince Lazar, one of the earliest lives about Lazar Hrebeljanović.
+Anonymous Ravanićanin (fl.
+1393–1398) was a writer of the Synaxarian Life of the Holy Prince Lazar, one of the earliest lives about Lazar Hrebeljanović.
 It is considered the oldest complete Serbian writings on the time of the Battle of Kosovo.

 Life and work

 As a prince's contemporary and a resident of Ravanica, the writer gives a wealth of historical data (prince's life and reign, his sermon before the battles, Murat's deaths during the battles, siege and capture of the prince and other Serbian rulers, their execution in the Metropolitan Church in Pristina, transfer of Lazarus' relics to Ravanica three years later, a description of Ravanica, etc.), "which did not stifle any literary and artistic value of the writing" (Đorđe Trifunović).